HoIIy/ISTE432/devbook.md

     *"Users can create a user account by entering an email, username, and password in the appropriate form."* Creating a user account and attempting to make the email an emoji is an example of potential data integrity issues with this project.

 * be amenable to the specification and use of design patterns:
-    We plan to use an Observer pattern, with a Subject/Observable that listens for requests to update, notifies Observers about them (i.e. user requests for data), then accepts new state and displays it.
+    We plan to use an Observer pattern on the application level, with a Subject/Observable that listens for requests to update, notifies Observers about them (i.e. user requests for data), then accepts new state and displays it.

 * use a layered architecture:
     Our application will have separate data, business, application, and presentation layers.
 See the appropriate subsection of this document for more information on each layer's role.